CanonicalLtd/maas-docs/en/contributing.md

 Title: Contributing to Documentation | MAAS
-TODO: update corresponding file for Juju docs
+TODO: add an image of the example admonishment when it does more than just embolden 'Note:'
-      add an image of the example admonishment when it does more than just embolden 'Note:' can add more user-friendly instructions on setting up nginx
+      can add more user-friendly instructions on setting up local web server
 table_of_contents: True